-The Avar People of Dagestan are the largest linguistic group of Dagestan, and historically the most powerful.
-Honor/Shame is a high code, deeply ingrained in the Avar cultural psyche.
-This is true throughout all 34 of the Dagestani people groups, but perhaps most pronounced in the Avar due to their powerful, leading role in the culture of Dagestan.
-Indeed, Imam Shamil, arguably the most famous Dagestani in history, was Avar.
-Imam Shamil was a powerful Muslim religious leader in the 1st half of the 19th Century, who led the political and military resistance to the Russian conquerors from 1834-1859.
-Shamil accomplished one daring exploit after another to baffle Russian military battalions of Tsarist Russia.
-Defense of Dagestani and Avar honor was the leading theme of these dozens of battles.
-The Avar people (and all of Dagestan) were finally subdued by the Russian Empire in 1864, but the code of honor among the Avar has never diminished.
-In Post-Soviet Dagestan, the Avar (and secondarily the Dargin) carry the primary political power in the internal province [Republic] of Dagestan in southern Russia.
+An honor/shame code is deeply ingrained in the Avar cultural psyche.
+This is true throughout all 34 of the Dagestani people groups, but perhaps most pronounced in the Avar.
+Indeed, Imam Shamil, arguably the most famous Dagestani in history, was Avar who led the defense of Dagestani and Avar homeland.
+Honor was the leading theme of these dozens of battles.
+The Avar people (and all of Dagestan) were finally subdued by the Russian Empire in 1864.
+The code of honor among the Avar has never diminished.
+In Post-Soviet Dagestan, the Avar (and secondarily the Dargin) carry the primary political power in the Republic of Dagestan in southern Russia.

 |Expanded PDF Profile|